On topology changes in quantum field theory and quantum gravity: The ground state of quantum gravity

 \section{The ground state of quantum gravity}

 In this section, we will review some arguments which indicate why topology changes should happen in the universe.
-We will argue that our arguments apply to large classes of theorie of quantum gravity.
+We will argue that our arguments apply to large classes of theories of quantum gravity.

 Gravity is non renormalizable and has finite amplitudes only up to the one-loop order.
 But this suffices for some applications, e.g. simple scattering amplitudes \cite{DeWitt3}, or the WKB solution for the Friedmann cosmos \cite{DeWitt}.